Hypoallergenic Glasses: A Guide to Skin-Friendly Frames

 Nylon

 This material is used in glasses that are more difficult to shape or have unique designs.
-Most of the wraparoind glasses are made from nylon except for the sports glasses made from TR90 material.
+Most of the wraparound glasses are made from nylon except for the sports glasses made from TR90 material.

 Polyamide